victoriyaforsythe/PyIRI/README.md

 ## Citation

-If you use PyIRI in your work, please cite:
+If you use PyIRI in your research, please cite:

 > Forsythe, V. (2025). *PyIRI: Python implementation of the IRI model using spherical harmonics.* Zenodo.
 > [https://doi.org/10.5281/zenodo.8235173](https://doi.org/10.5281/zenodo.8235173)